Also see the journal's author instructions

 As with the flagship biology and medical journal, PeerJ Computer Science is designed to select articles based on their scientific soundness only.
 It is both robustly peer-reviewed and Open access.
-More about this new journal opening for submissions on Feb 12, 2015 can be found on the PeerJ Computer Science homepage.
+More about this new journal can be found on the PeerJ Computer Science homepage.

 Both PeerJ and PeerJ Computer Science operate a 'Lifetime publishing plan' model.
 Unlike many Open Access publications which charge authors per publication, PeerJ provides low-cost publishing plans to individuals, which gives them lifetime rights to publish with us (for free).
 All authors on a paper must have a 'paid publishing plan' and there are 3 publishing plans, each conferring different rights.
 The three plans are: Basic (which allows for publishing once per year, for life); Enhanced (which allows for publishing twice per year, for life); and Unlimited (which allows for publishing an unlimited number of articles per year, for life).
 Each plan also includes other benefits as laid out on the publishing plan page.

 Authors can pay for a publishing plan at any point in time, however by the time of publication all Authors must possess a paid plan.
 Authors who choose to pay at submission get the cheapest rates, however authors can choose to submit for 'free' and pay only once accepted - in that instance their publishing plan rates are slightly higher.
 'No questions asked' waivers are available for authors from certain countries.
 Editorial decisions are made by independent Academic Editors based on the merits of each submission - in no way does the publishing plan status affect editorial decisions.